 Does Pick Up Put Down Method Work?

-Pick Up Put Down can be an effective method, but it does require parental consistency.
+Pick Up Put Down can be a n effective sleep training technique, but it does require parental consistency.
 Sleep training is tough!
 One of the hardest parts about sleep training is parents sticking with it.
 (That’s where I come in!).

-If parents can be consistent and Pick Up Put Down isn’t too upsetting or stimulating for their baby, then yes, it can be a very effective method.
+If parents can be consistent and Pick Up Put Down isn’t too upsetting or stimulating for their baby, then yes, it can be a very effective method, especially for younger babies (between 4 and 8 months old).

 Which Sleep Training Method is Best?